 Earning the PMI Project Management Professional certification can give students a leg up on the competition when applying to jobs and a good foundation for taking on a leadership position.

 Concentration courses: Choosing a specialization

-Students can choose one of two information systems concentrations: cyber security management or IT management.
+Students can choose one of two information systems concentrations: Cyber Security Management and Business Analytics.
 The two concentrations focus on specialized skills and expertise that are highly sought after.
 Students need to complete four courses specific to their chosen specializations, with one class required for both concentrations.

 IS 621: Incident Response & Business Continuity

 Regardless of whether professionals head up the cyber security team or the IT department, they need to have a plan in the event of a data breach.
 This course covers the basics of how to respond and move forward after a computer security incident occurs.

 The cyber security management concentration focuses on keeping information protected.
 Students will learn how to detect and avoid threats, as well as develop skills related to managing security teams.